waltje/MESHSTICK/README.md

 **UPDATE** [2025-03-08]

-If you have installed meshtasticd package, you will first need to stop the meshtasticd service to run mui
+If you have installed the meshtasticd package, you will first need to stop the meshtasticd service to run mui
 ```
 sudo systemctl stop meshtasticd
 sudo systemctl disable meshtasticd